 Urban agriculture

-Share the Harvest Community Garden
+Share the Harvest

 On the corner of 6th Street and Harmston Avenue in Courtenay lies the Share the Harvest Community Garden.
-Through various programs and initiatives, LUSH Valley provides gardeners with learning and mentorship opportunities, community connection, and access to urban growing space.

-The Vanier Educational Garden is located across from G.P.
-Vanier School on Headquarters Road in Courtenay.
-With focuses on permaculture, regenerative agriculture, and food growing education, this Garden hosts several youth and seniors programs for members or our community.
+With focuses on permaculture, regenerative agriculture and food growing education, this Garden hosts several youth and seniors programs for members of our community.

 Grow Food Everywhere